thisisbillall/Quizzy/README.md

 # Quizzy
-Just a practice COVID Quiz App made with using Flutter which is built on the top of Dart programming Language.
+Just a COVID awareness Quiz App made with Flutter which is built on the top of Dart programming Language.